ee292d/labs/lab1/README.md

 So, yeah, the Earth is round – it’s a big, wonderful, and slightly bumpy sphere!
 ```

-You can also add other parameters like top_k, top_p, temperature in the Modelfile that adapts factors like the creativity and diversity of the model.
+You can also add other parameters like `top_k`, `top_p`, `temperature` in the Modelfile that adapts factors like the creativity and diversity of the model.

 ## Calling an LLM from Python